607-3 CLAIMS

 1. Client failure to report that was not done knowingly, willfully, or with deceitful intent to defraud, including:

-2. The household was eligible for fewer food stamp benefits or ineligible pending a fair hearing decision, but received continued benefits and the hearing decision was rendered against the household.
+2. The household was eligible for fewer SNAPSupplemental Nutrition Assistance Program benefits or ineligible pending a fair hearing decision, but received continued benefits and the hearing decision was rendered against the household.

 3. The household received benefits on a quarterly or semiannual basis and was overpaid due to a reportable change in household circumstances.